tbliss1/kentstateatc.github.com/membership/index.md

 ---
-layout: hero
+layout: default
 title: Membership
 ---
 # Membership

 We currently offer two types of membership for KAO.
 Please determine which type of membership you would like to apply for, and then specify that option on our sign-up form.

 ### Full Membership